Do you struggle to remember words for things?

 2. Stop eating processed junk

-Dr Marilyn Grenville, PhD and a Fellow of The Royal Society of Medicine, was the first medical professional I’ve heard refer to dementia as “type 3 diabetes”.
+Dr Marilymn Grenville, PhD and a Fellow of The Royal Society of Medicine, was the first medical professional I’ve heard refer to dementia as “type 3 diabetes”.

 If you have diabetes you’ve a 50% higher risk of Alzheimer’s.
 So it makes sense that to limit your risk of dementia, you should observe the same lifestyle habits that lower your risk of diabetes too.

 The problem is that processed sugars are tough to avoid.
-You’d be amazed at what foods contain sugars and sweeteners these days.
-This includes spaghetti sauce, mayonnaise and white bread.
+You’d be amazed at what foods contain sugars and sweetners these days.
+This includes spagetti sauce, mayonaise and white bread.

 To prevent these processed sugars rotting your brain, you need to start replacing junk processed food with a diet rich in fruit and vegetables.